Economy Class

 However, I noticed that the phone holder and cup holder were quite dirty, and I wondered if the airline’s cleaning contractors had overlooked them.

-The second service offered a choice of noodles or cottage pie, with a berry cheesecake and seasonal fresh fruit.
+The second offering included a choice of noodles or cottage pie paired with berry cheesecake and what was labelled as seasonal fresh fruit.

 Here’s a look at the inflight menu: